Fluid Creativity through Expressive Painting & Butoh

 The Cool Projects studio is located 10-15 minutes walk from Aegina town, and a 5 minutes walk from the Grapevine and Lemon houses.
 You will find more about the studio here.
 See studio location here.

-The Dancing studio is located in the centre of Aegina town, 10 min walk from the Cool Projects studio.
+The Dance studio is located in the centre of Aegina town, 10 min walk from the Cool Projects studio.

 What materials do you need?